The Red Detachment of Women (1961 film): Feminism

 Unlike Western feminism, Chinese socialist feminism was mobilized by the country's leader and the Chinese Communist Party gave authority and power to works of art that allows them to influence the public.
 One of the main goals of China's revolutionary journey was to focus on the liberation of women.
 Under the Party's mandate, women were emancipated from tradition and it is so important since this indicates a huge revolutionary change that women are as capable as men.
 “The Red Detachment of Women” was created base on the archetype of the all-female battalion and the film strongly promoted the theme that women can also serve as soldiers and do revolutions.
-Mao has a famous slogan “women hold up half the sky”.
-Feminists around the world praised him a lot due to this line.
+Mao's slogan that "women hold up half the sky" became one of the most impactful expressions of gender equality in socialist China.
+Scholars have described Mao-era gender policy as a form of state feminism, indicating that women's participation in labor and revolutionary politics was actively encouraged by the state.
 Heroines under Mao's communist theatre challenged the traditional stereotyped women.
 Theses female characters fought for women's liberation and gender equalitarianism.
 Just like Qiong Hua, she fought for her unfortunate life and against feudal patriarchy.

 Unlike the ballet version of The Red Detachment of Women, the 1961 film places greater emphasis on the connection between sexual repression of women and class oppression through its narration of Honglian's difficult life and the "wood-made dummy" in her bed, which symbolizes her dead husband.

 However, in recent years some feminist scholars criticized what he called feminism politics.
 Revolutionary artistic production seems to embrace the female population, it also erased femininity.
 The communist artwork heroine all have a common characteristic which is women act like a man.
 Therefore, Mao's heroines are concluded as having the characteristics of “gender erasure”, and scholars consider this seems to be built on the stereotype of a pre-existing gender pattern assigned to women.